 Selective Laser Sintering (SLS)

-The 1980′s were big for inventing 3D printing technologies.
+The 1980s were big for inventing 3D printing technologies.
 Not only were SLA and FDM invented and patented then, but so was Selective Laser Sintering (SLS), by Carl Deckard and colleagues at the University of Texas in Austin.
-SLS works similarly to SLA, but instead of liquid photopolymer in a vat, you’ll find powered materials, such as polystyrene, ceramics, glass, nylon, and metals including steel, titanium, aluminum and silver.
-When the laser hits on the powder, it is fused at that point (sintered).
+SLS works similarly to SLA, but instead of liquid photopolymer in a vat, you’ll find powdered materials, such as polystyrene, ceramics, glass, nylon, and metals including steel, titanium, aluminum, and silver.
+When the laser hits the powder, the powder is fused at that point (sintered).
 All unsintered powder remains as is, and becomes a support structure for the object.
-The lack of necessity for any support structure with SLS is an advantage over SLS over SLA — none to remove after the model is complete, and no extra waste was created.
+The lack of necessity for any support structure with SLS is an advantage over FDM/FFF and SLA — there’s none to remove after the model is complete, and no extra waste was created.
 All unused powder can be used for the next printing.

 There are other variants of these technologies.
-For example there is Selective Laser Melting (SLM), which is like SLS but fully melts the power rather than just fusing the powder granules under lower temperature.
-This is similar to Electron Beam Melting (EBM) which is uses an electron beam instead of a UV laser.
+For example there is Selective Laser Melting (SLM), which is like SLS but it fully melts the powder rather than just fusing the powder granules at a lower temperature.
+This is similar to Electron Beam Melting (EBM) which uses an electron beam instead of a UV laser.
 And then there is a completely different technology called Laminated Object Manufacturing (LOM), where layers of adhesive-coated paper, plastic, or metal laminates are successively glued together and cut to shape with a knife or laser cutter.

 3D Printing is a Game Changer